Louise D. Clement-Hoff, 93, artist and educator

 "In my figurative work I strive to embody the power of imaginative naturalism with sculptural form," she said.

-"For me still-life is nature rampantly alive with dynamics of color, light and shade and nature morté.
-There elements intertwine, creating rhythms with affect our thoughts and heighten the feeling of aliveness," Clement-Hoff continued.
+"For me, still-life is nature rampantly alive with dynamics of color, light and shade and nature morté.
+There elements intertwine, creating rhythms which affect our thoughts and heighten the feeling of aliveness," Clement-Hoff continued.

-She is survived by: her children, Gina Louise and Geri Georgette; grandsons, Julian Clement, Cason Celious and Casey Celious; siblings, Marjorie E. Blake, Vernell L. Walden and other relatives and friends.
+She is survived by: her children, Gina Louise and Geri Georgette; grandsons, Julian Clement, Cason Celious and Casey Celious; siblings, Marjorie E. Blake and Vernell L. Walden; and other relatives and friends.

 Services will be held Feb.
 8 at Milestone Events, 600 E. Market St., West Chester.
 Viewing is at 10 a.m.
 Services will follow at 11 a.m.